leonardo-0202/PCSC-Project/README.md

 ## Future Work

 - In the future we need to add support for more input options.
 As of now, text files are limited to CSV.
 We would like to add support for different delimeters.
+- The power and inverse methods only find a singular eigenvalue.
+We implement a method to get all eigenvalues with these methods.
+- Implement other types of solvers.
+- Add support for plotting convergence.